markupboy/MonthlEE/README.md

-Month Name is a simple Expression Engine plugin that takes in a number from 1 to 12 and returns the corresponding month name.
+Monthlee is a simple Expression Engine plugin that takes in a number from 1 to 12 and returns the corresponding month name.

 Usage
 -----